alexdrymonitis/pyo-bela/README.md

     ssh root@bela.local

-or you can just type all these commands in the command entry at the bottom part of the window.
+or you can just type all these commands in the command entry at the bottom part of the IDE in your browser.
 Clone the pyo-bela repository with:

     git clone https://github.com/alexdrymonitis/pyo-bela.git